caelanjmiller/Genomics-Lab-BIO5488/assignment4/README.txt

 # Generating non-promoter-CGI bed files
 bedtools intersect -a WGBS_CGI_methylation.bed -b promoter_CGI.bed -v | sort -k 1,1 -k2,2n > non_promoter_CGI.bed
 {Justification for overlapping criteria}
-So for creating the files, I wanted to parse out gene coordinates that simultaneously exist in my CGI methylation data & regions definied as gene promoters (for promoter_CGI.bed).
-For the non_promoter regions, I wanted regions that DID NOT overlap (hince the -v flag) between my defined promoter regions and the CGI methylation data.
+So for creating the files, I wanted to parse out gene coordinates that simultaneously existed in my CGI methylation data & regions defined as gene promoters (for promoter_CGI.bed).
+For the non_promoter regions, I wanted regions that DID NOT overlap (hence the -v flag) between my defined promoter regions and the CGI methylation data.
 {Commands for calculating the average CpG methylation for each promoter-CGI and non-promoter-CGI}
 # Generating average promoter CGI methylation bed file